-(2) The market or payout value of unvested PSUs is the value of the Common Shares underlying the unvested PSUs at the average market value of the Corporation's Common Shares on the TSX for the five business days preceding December 31, 2019 (being the last trading day of 2019) which was \$17.2308.
+(2) The number of unvested PSUs and the market or payout value of unvested PSUs is calculated as follows: units accumulated up to December 31, 2021 are calculated using actual performance and distributions accumulated as at December 31, 2021 and PSUs subject to performance factors after December 31, 2021 are calculated using Target performance factors.
+These units are valued at the average market value of the Common Shares on the TSX for the five business days preceding December 31, 2021 (being the last trading day of 2021) which was \$16.9777.
+This amount excludes any accruals of any future dividends.